Overview

 Interactive time series visualizations tracking feedback volume across quarters from 2020-2025

-Total of 15,395 feedback items with detailed client-based segmentation analysis
+Total of 18,5k+ feedback submissions with detailed client-based segmentation analysis

 Client Analysis Dashboard